worldamazing/plan/docs/overview.md

 The essence of betrayal is that it comes from a person, a group, or an institution we believed was on our side.
 It is the weaponization of a trusted relationship.
 This is the catalytic event that injects the poison of the "Cycle of Distortion" directly into our psyche, triggering our deepest defenses and forcing the creation of the Performance Self.
 Betrayal operates on three interconnected scales, weaving the web of distortion that defines our modern world.

-### 1. Interpersonal Betrayal: The Primal Wound
+### 1. Interpersonal Betrayal: The Original Break
-Nowhere is this wound inflicted more deeply than in childhood, where the "primal bug" of Civilization 1.0 is first installed.
+Nowhere is this kind of wound inflicted more deeply than in childhood, where the larger rupture of civilization first enters the developing human being.
 This is not always a single, violent act.
-It is often a slow, insidious process of manipulation—a grooming that eases a child into a situation they are too young to understand.
-It can be a betrayal of their trust when they are asked to carry the secrets of a caregiver at a vulnerable age.
-It can even be the cruel, paradoxical betrayal where a child, in an act of brilliant but heartbreaking self-preservation, chooses to align with a caregiver's distorted reality and is then blamed for the very harm they endured.
+It is often a slow, insidious process of manipulation — a grooming that eases a child into a situation they are too young to understand.
+It can be a betrayal of trust when a child is asked to carry the secrets, needs, or distortions of a caregiver at a vulnerable age.
+It can even take the cruel, paradoxical form in which a child, in an act of brilliant but heartbreaking self-preservation, aligns with a caregiver’s distorted reality and is then blamed for the very harm they endured.

-These early betrayals are the moments the "Coherence Engine" is hijacked.
-They teach a child the foundational lies of a distorted world: that their own perception is unreliable, that their authenticity is a threat, and that love is conditional upon performance.
-This is the original wound from which the Performance Self is born—a desperate strategy to survive in a world that has proven itself to be fundamentally untrustworthy.
+These early betrayals are the moments when a child’s basic drive to perceive clearly and live truthfully is interrupted.
+They teach the foundational lies of a distorted world: that their own perception is unreliable, that authenticity is dangerous, and that love depends on performance.
+This is one of the earliest breaks from which the Performance Self is formed — a desperate structure for surviving in a world that has proven itself untrustworthy.

 ### 2. Systemic Betrayal: The Collapse of the Social Contract
 This is the macro-level wound.
 It is the pervasive, modern feeling of being betrayed by the very systems that were designed to protect and support us.